KennethChowY/Emotion_Detector/README.md

 ### Demo
 ![Project Demo](./Demo_Emotion.gif)

-### Deployment Status
+### Deployment Status of live demo
-Not enough ram on free backend hosting sites.
+Not enough ram on free backend hosting sites causing server to crash.
+(Requires a slightly better server (paid) to host this)